pulumi/pulumi-hugo/themes/default/content/blog/infrastructure-testing-concepts/index.md

 In their original form, unit tests comprise most tests, with integration or service tests as the middle layer of the pyramid.
 At the top of the pyramid are end-to-end or UI tests, which indicate performing non-functional tests sparingly.

 However, pushback against this model was proposed in 1999 at the height of popularity for Xtreme Programming (XP).
-Alternative models are the Kent Dodd's [Testing Trophy](https://twitter.com/kentcdodds/status/960723172591992832)
+Alternative models include Kent Dodd's [Testing Trophy](https://twitter.com/kentcdodds/status/960723172591992832)

 ![Testing trophy](testingtrophy.jpg)